felixcs1/news-topic-model-slack-bot/README.md

 # Topic Model slack bot

-Takes a bbc new article id, runs it through a trained topic model and writes out the automatically applied labels to slack.
+Takes a bbc news article id, runs it through a trained topic model and writes out the automatically applied labels to slack.

 ![](img/demo.png)